Macadens: Paleoecology

-During the Late Mississippian, the region now forming central Kentucky was part of a shallow, tropical seaway known as the Mississippian Sea, which connected portions of what are now North America, Europe, and North Africa.
-Macadens olsoni likely inhabited reef-associated ecosystems, preying on small benthic organisms in warm, nutrient-rich waters.
-The presence of Macadens within this fossil-rich formation underscores the diversity of early cartilaginous fish and their ecological roles in ancient marine systems.
-Over 70 species of extinct fish have been identified within Mammoth Cave National Park, making it a key locality for understanding vertebrate evolution during the Carboniferous.
+During the Late Mississippian, between 340 and 335 million years ago, the region now forming central Kentucky was part of a shallow tropical seaway known as the Mississippian Sea, which connected portions of what are now North America, Europe, and North Africa.
+Macadens fossils were embedded in fine limestone sediment within the Ste.
+Genevieve Formation, which was in a shallow marine environment during the Mississippian.
+This formation is a well-known source of fossil crinoids, corals, and other marine invertebrates, indicative of a reef-like habitat.
+Macadens olsoni inhabited these reefs, preying on small benthic organisms in the warm, nutrient-rich waters.
+Over 70 species of extinct fish have been identified within Mammoth Cave National Park, more than 40 of which are cartilaginous.
+These include petalodonts such as Clavusodens and Strigilodus, and the similar Rotulodens.